Takuya Takagi

-Takuya Takagi (高木 琢也, Takagi Takuya) is a Japanese football manager and former player.
-He played for Japan national team.
+Takuya Takagi (高木 琢也, Takagi Takuya) is a Japanese football manager and former player, who is currently the manager of J2 League club V-Varen Nagasaki, He played for Japan national team.
 He was a physical forward and the Japanese media and fans dubbed him as the Cannon of Asia.

+His son Toshiya is also a footballer.

 Club career

 Takagi was educated at and played for Kunimi High School and Osaka University of Commerce.
 After finishing the university in 1990, he joined Japan Soccer League side Fujita Industries (current Shonan Bellmare).
 He moved to Mazda (current Sanfrecce Hiroshima) in 1991 and was awarded the JSL Young Player of the Year in 1992.
 His partnership with Czech Ivan Hašek up front was so successful that Hiroshima won the second stage of J1 League in 1994.

 Due to financial difficulties, Hiroshima was forced to release their key players including Takagi in 1998.
 He moved to Verdy Kawasaki.
 He was then transferred to J2 League side Consadole Sapporo in 2000 and retired there at the end of the season.